puppetlabs/iac/_posts/2020-07-3-status-update.md

 ## Community Shout outs for IAC

-We think that is no doubt about our community contributors, they are always ready to help and they have excellent ideas.
+We appreciate our community contributors as they are always ready to help and they have excellent ideas.
 Here are some highlights of this week:

 Thanks to [Guillaume Leroy](https://github.com/leroyguillaume) for the bug [fix](https://github.com/puppetlabs/puppetlabs-tomcat/pull/400) on tomcat module.